 Slow ‘squeezing’ massage along the length of the muscle can aid lymphatic drainage, stimulating the circulatory system to remove waste products for the body to excrete.
 This is especially useful following an acute injury where the area is still inflamed, aiding healing.

 Imagine a muscle and its surrounding and intrinsic connecting tissue, it needs to be supple and mobile and pliable.
-It needs this for the free movement of fluid in and out for it to be healthy.
+It needs this for the free movement of fluid in and out for the muscle to be healthy.
 Nutrition in, toxins out.
-If you have strained a muscle by pulling it while running, or allowed a muscle to become chronically tight in your back because of a hundred deadlines completed at your computer, the muscles and surrounding fascia become stiff/frayed/restricted = unhealthy/congested/achey.
+If you have strained a muscle by pulling it while running, or allowed a muscle to become chronically tight in your back because of a hundred deadlines completed at your computer, then the muscles and surrounding fascia become stiff/frayed/restricted = unhealthy/congested/achey.
 Massage will help.
-It can be uncomfortable and a little painful, but this is commonly reported as a ‘good pain’.
+It can be uncomfortable and a little painful but this is commonly reported as a ‘good pain’.
 Post massage soreness is normal; the area can feel bruised but for no more than a couple of days.
 With the improved range of movement you’ll perform better because you’ll feel restored.